-CASA recruits, trains, and supports community volunteers who advocate on behalf of abused and neglected children in our community.
-CASA volunteers do their own investigation, get to know each child, and write reports directly to the judge with recommendations for what’s in the child’s best interests.
+CASA recruits, trains, and supports community volunteers who advocate on behalf of children in foster care in our community.
+CASA Volunteers do their own investigation, get to know each child, and write reports directly to the judge with recommendations for what’s in the child’s best interests.

 - Work alongside attorneys and social workers.